-Our current cash is anticipated to be sufficient to fund operations only through late May, 2024.
-We need to raise additional capital to fund our operations and we cannot be certain that funding will be available to us on acceptable terms on a timely basis, or at all.
+Unless we generate significant revenue from operations in the next few weeks, we will need to raise additional capital to fund our operations and we cannot be certain that funding will be available to us on acceptable terms on a timely basis, or at all.
+Unless our revenue increases from past historical revenue, our current cash and cash equivalents, including proceeds from our recent completed public offerings and debt issuances, is anticipated to be sufficient to fund operations through April 2025.
 To meet our financing needs, we are considering multiple alternatives, including, but not limited to, additional equity financings, which we expect will include sales of common stock, debt financings, equipment sale leasebacks, and/or funding from partnerships or collaborations.
-Our ability to raise capital through the sale of securities may be limited by our inability to utilize a registration statement on Form S-3 to raise capital due to the late filing of this Annual Report and various rules of the NYSE American that place limits on the number and dollar amount of securities that we may sell.
+Our ability to raise capital through the sale of securities may be limited by our inability to utilize a registration statement on Form S-3 to raise capital until April 2026 due to the late filing of our Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (the "2024 Annual Report"), which date may be extended if the filing of our Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2025 (the "March 2025 Quarterly Report") or certain other filings are not timely filed, and various rules of the SEC that place limits on the number and dollar amount of securities that we may sell.
+In addition, our current outstanding debt holders have a right to require us to use 25% of any proceeds received from each future financing to repay their loans.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
-Any debt financing, if available, may involve restrictive covenants that may impact our ability to conduct our business.
-If we fail to raise additional funds on acceptable terms, we may be unable to continue to maintain our listing on the NYSE American.
+Any debt financing, if available, may involve restrictive covenants (such as those in our current debt financing) that may impact our ability to conduct our business.
+We expect that our common stock will be delisted from trading on the NYSE American and therefore we will be limited in the types of financings we can effect.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we have to restructure the company including a work force reduction, or initiate steps to cease operations or liquidate our assets.